Day 1 – Arrival

 Day 6 – Highlands to the Caribbean lowlands

 We have a final walk around the hotel grounds before heading down from the high mountains to the Caribbean lowlands.
 Along the way we will stop at Ernesto’s family’s organic coffee farm for a quick tour and an opportunity to sample delicious fresh coffee.
-After several birding stops along the way, we will arrive at EARTH University for our two night stay.
-EARTH University provides agricultural programs to students from around the world and the extensive grounds host some of the most intact lowland tropical forest in the area.
-We settle in to their accommodation for tourists and have the opportunity for evening outing to look for Great Potoo, Black-and-White Owl, Spectacled Owl and possibly a sloth.
-Night at EARTH University.
+After several birding stops along the way, we will arrive at our hotel for our two night stay.
+We settle in to our accommodation and may have the opportunity for an evening outing to look for Great Potoo, Black-and-White Owl, Spectacled Owl and possibly a sloth.
+Night at La Quinta de Sarapiquí Lodge.

-We return for lunch and after a rest during the middle of the day, then go for a short excursion nearby to find lowland species including woodcreepers, gnatcatchers, and possibly Snowy Cotinga.
-Night at EARTH University.
+We return for lunch and after a rest during the middle of the day, then go for a short excursion nearby to find lowland species including hummingbirds, honeycreepers and oropendulas.
+Night at La Quinta de Sarapiquí Lodge.

 Day 8 – Transfer to Arenal